Zamiell/isaac-racing-client/mod/Common_Complaints.md

 ### Complaint #6 - Having the mod "give" you at starting item at the beginning is cheating.

-This mechanic only applies to [season 5 and season 6](https://github.com/Zamiell/isaac-racing-client/blob/master/mod/CHANGES-CHALLENGES.md), which are optional custom challenges that change the normal rules a bit and, well, give speedrunners a unique challenge.
+This mechanic only applies to [season 4, season 5, and season 6](https://github.com/Zamiell/isaac-racing-client/blob/master/mod/CHANGES-CHALLENGES.md), which are optional custom challenges that change the normal rules a bit and, well, give speedrunners a unique challenge.
 (StoneAgeMarcus was doing the season 6 category for his run at AGDQ.)

 Getting a "free" powerful item at the beginning of a run may seem a little bit like cheating.
 But what is the alternative?
 Consider that if the player was playing a "normal" run, you would see them reset the game over and over, going into all of the Treasure Rooms until they found a starting item like Magic Mushroom of Mom's Knife.
 And after that, they would continue on with the run.
 Notice that, for all intents and purposes, this is exactly the same as just starting with a random item from the get-go.
 The only difference is that it just saves the runner and the viewers the monotony of having to sit through the boring resetting section.